Jump the navigation

 • What strengths did you gain or further develop this year?

-Refine your story by elevating your professional experiences, taking on new leadership positions and delving deeper into academic interests.
+Refine your story by taking on new leadership positions, delving deeper into academic interests and building your professional relationships.

-• Expand leadership and campus job responsibilities.
-Apply to a Center-funded or campus leadership position.
+• Expand your leadership and campus job experience.
+Apply to a CCEC-funded or campus leadership position.
 Talk with your campus supervisor about increasing your job responsibilities.

-• Apply for internships and summer positions to extend your academic and career experience.
+• Apply for internships and summer positions to enrich and extend your academic and professional experience.
 Consider the Whitman Internship Grant program to fund an unpaid opportunity.

-• Meet organizations and companies hosted by the Center for informational and recruiting sessions.
+• Meet organizations and companies—hosted by the CCEC —for informational and recruiting sessions.
 Access the calendar of events and register for them on Handshake.

-• Collaborate with faculty on research and/or papers.
-Attend and present at conferences like the Whitman Undergraduate Conference to increase your readiness for graduate schools or fellowships.
+• Collaborate with faculty on academic research.
+Publish your work and present at conferences—such as the Whitman Undergraduate Conference—to increase your readiness for graduate schools and/or fellowships.

 • Prepare yourself professionally.
 Do a practice interview, update your resume and LinkedIn profile, practice writing cover letters, and attend career workshops and fairs.
-Schedule a meeting with a Center career specialist to review your materials.
+Meet with a career coach to review your materials.

 Reflection Questions: